Confirm-Solutions/confirmasaurus/cloud/README.md

 terraform init
 terraform workspace new name_your_workspace terraform apply
+# STOP and wait about two minutes for the docker install on the EC2 instance to
+# complete
 ./setup_remotedev.sh
-## Connect with VSCode Remote Containers...
+# Connect with VSCode Remote Containers...
-## Destroy your infrastructure!
+# Destroy your infrastructure!
 terraform destroy
 docker context use default
 ```